 Duration

-On this Transylvania road trip, we’ll just outline what a week would look like.
+On this Transylvania road trip, we will just outline what a week (7 days) would look like.
 But like we mentioned above, you could easily spend more time in each place if you choose.
-I would not recommend trying to do the trip itinerary any faster as it will be far too crammed.
+I would not recommend trying to do this trip itinerary any faster as it will be far too crammed.
+If you have less time to give, then just pick what looks most interesting.

-Approximately 10 hours total on the road.
+To get through this road this it is approximately 10 hours total on the road.
 Remember, one destination on this road trip is to the Transfagarasan highway itself.
-As the destination itself is a drive, it will add to the drive time.
-So, the more time you spend on this beautiful road, the trip may be more or less than 10 hours.
+The total drive time on this road trip is getting to each destination only.
+As the Transfagarasan destination is the drive, the amount of time you spend on this drive is not added to your drive time.
+The more time you spend on this beautiful road adds to your time in the car.

 Day-by-Day Itinerary